thiagoadsix/chat-system/README.md

 - [x] 🆕 Sign Up

 ## ⚙️ How It Works
 When you create a chat, you can add as many users as you want – no limits here!
 Behind the scenes, we automatically generate a unique chat for all invited users, ensuring that everyone gets the same reference.
-This means everyone shares the same conversation thread effortlessly.
+This means everyone shares the same conversation thread.

 Sending messages is super simple.
 When you post a message to a specific chat, it's stored right in our database under that chat's unique ID.
 And if you ever want to delete or update your message, just go ahead – our API makes it a breeze to manage your messages.
 Want to reply to someone?
 You got it!